Understand the main principles of a zero trust architecture and the process of adopting zero trust security to protect enterprise assets.

 Zero Trust Architecture Overview

 A Zero Trust Architecture (ZTA) is not a single architecture in itself.
-It is a set of guidelines for the design of systems and operations that intends to tighten the security in order to protect enterprise assets.
+It is a set of guidelines for the design of systems and operations that intends to tighten the security in order to protect industrial and enterprise assets.

-The traditional approach has been perimeter security and the implementation of protective measures to prevent unauthorized users to gain access to the corporate network.
+The traditional approach has been perimeter security and the implementation of protective measures to prevent unauthorized users and systems to gain access to the corporate network.
 It has been mostly about protecting internal resources and networks from external intrusions.

 This naturally doesn’t help prevent internal attacks or attacks where an external intruder poses as an internal user.
-If an intruder can break through the perimeter it has historically been fairly trivial to move laterally within the network in order to gain further access to corporate resources.
+If an intruder can break through the perimeter, it has historically been fairly trivial to move laterally within the network in order to gain further access to corporate resources.

 With more resources being moved to the cloud and employees working remote more now than ever the perimeter doesn’t really exist anymore, the traditional models don’t work anymore.
 This is where a ZTA comes in to play.